Hildebrand Law, P.C. mobile logo

 The court is allowed to make specific findings regarding an award of attorneys’ fees “before, during or after the issuance of a fee award.”
 A.R.S. § 25-324(A).

 Furthermore, the court had the discretion to award attorneys’ fees based either on financial disparity or unreasonable legal positions.
 Mangan, 227 Ariz. at 353 n.13, (quoting Magee v.
 Magee, 206 Ariz.
 589, 591 n.1, (App.
 2004)).
-Here, ample evidence from the record supports the court’s discretionary award of attorneys’ fees on either basis.
+Here, the court of appeals found ample evidence from the record supporting the court’s discretionary award of attorneys’ fees on either basis.

-For these reasons, we affirm the family court’s orders imposing the statutory interest rate on Father’s support arrearages and awarding Mother attorneys’ fees.
+For these reasons, the court of appeals affirmed the family court’s orders imposing the statutory interest rate on Father’s support arrearages and awarding Mother attorneys’ fees.
 We also vacate the portion of the IWO directing withholding for past-due spousal maintenance and remand for recalculation of the arrearages owed by Father and entry of other orders as appropriate.

 Both parties request an award of attorneys’ fees and costs on appeal pursuant to A.R.S. § 25-324.
-In our discretion, we decline these requests.
+The court of appeals declined those requests.

 If you have questions about law of the case in an Arizona divorce case, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona child support and family law attorneys have over 100 years of combined experience successfully representing clients in child support and family law cases.
+Our Arizona child support and family law attorneys have decades of combined experience successfully representing clients in child support and family law cases.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.